rajeevvermaiisc/TEST-MLOPs-B3/README.md

 # TEST-MLOPs-B3
 This is the repository posted on the Github server and being used for academic purpose.

 This is the first changes I am making on Git hub

+This is the second change from local repository using terminal